Laravel-Backpack/docs/4.1/crud-fields.md

 <a name="browse-multiple"></a>
 ### browse_multiple

 Open elFinder and select multiple file from there.
+Run ```composer require backpack/filemanager``` to install elFinder, then you can use the field:

 ```php
 [   // Browse multiple